dougericson/pact-consumer-builder/README.md

   }
 ```

-The class `com.remondis.cdc.consumer.pactbuilder.external.springsupport.SpringSortModifier` provides a custom JSON body definition for the class `org.springframework.data.domain.Sort`.
+The class `SpringSortModifier` provides a custom JSON body definition for the class `org.springframework.data.domain.Sort`.
 If you use this custom definition a sort structure will be defined in the resulting pact, but **it uses sample data**.
 So the sort values of your `PageBean` object will not be reflected in the resulting pact.

 # How to contribute